 Is there a way to predict which job candidates are more likely to stay on the job longer and which ones will walk away?

-This series of articles is going to look at the role of soft skills in agent hiring and retention.
+This series of articles is going to look at the role of agent soft skills in call center agent hiring and retention.

-What Are Soft Skills?Soft Skills are employee characteristics that allow them to function and interact smoothly in the workplace.
+What Are Soft Skills?Soft Skills are employee characteristics that allow them to function and interact smoothly in their call center agent duties.